vectara/vectara-answer/README.md

 ```

 Whether to use Vectara's MMR (maximum marginal relevance) functionality.
-Note that if mmr=true, it will disable rerank=true, as both cannot co-exist
+Note that if mmr=true, it will disable rerank=true, as both cannot co-exist.

 ```yaml
 # mmr enabled: true or false